smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SimCLR.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.
 ​
 - "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'convert_result' column (str, optional)
+If a previously used table is specified, the existing table will be replaced by the new table with a 'convert_result' column.
+If not specified, the result dataframe will not be saved as a data table (str, optional)
 - "image_col": the name of the column containing the image path (str, default: 'image_path')
 - "result_col": defines the column name that contains the vectorized results (str, optional, default: 'convert_result')
 - "batch_size": the size of dataset bundle utilized in a single cycle of training (int, optional, default: 256)